 Provide interactive functionality to enable users to select a geographic section of rail and drill-down to understand the localised status of ballast.

-[2] Literature Survey
+[2] Current methods of measuring rail condition

 Is this where the survey is included?

 Much of the research into the application of machine learning for the rail industry has related to rollingstock (such as locomotives) and rail.
 Limited published work is available on predicting maintenance activity required on ballast.